dinever/DiskUsage-Bar-Widget/README.md

 This is a Disk Usage widget for [Übersicht](http://tracesof.net/uebersicht/).

-Desgined to go with [ubersicht-memory-bar](https://github.com/cobyism/ubersicht-memory-bar).
+Designed to go with [ubersicht-memory-bar](https://github.com/cobyism/ubersicht-memory-bar).

 ## Screen Shot